FranciscoGalan/michael_page_test/README.md

 ## Part 2

-Based on the Result Table, I build a dashboard on Tableau Public, as described on the instructions.
+Based on the Result Table, I built a dashboard on Tableau Public, as described on the instructions.

 **Click [here to see the dashboard](https://public.tableau.com/app/profile/francisco.galan/viz/TestPerformanceDashboard/Dashboard).**